impostorsguides/impostorsguides.github.io/rbenv/part-1/1-a-1-content.md

 ## The pain that version managers solve

 Back to  `~/.rbenv/`.
 This hidden directory houses the logic for my Ruby version manager, which is called [RBENV](https://github.com/rbenv/rbenv){:target="_blank" rel="noopener"}.
 Not everyone uses RBENV; other people use [rvm](https://rvm.io/){:target="_blank" rel="noopener"}, [chruby](https://github.com/postmodern/chruby){:target="_blank" rel="noopener"}, [asdf](https://asdf-vm.com/){:target="_blank" rel="noopener"}, or other programs.
 But RBENV is quite popular in the Ruby community.
+RBENV actually maintains a comparison of popular Ruby version managers [here](https://github.com/rbenv/rbenv/wiki/Comparison-of-version-managers){:target="_blank" rel="noopener"}.

 RBENV lets me switch between Ruby versions without too much hassle.
-This is a useful ability, because I have multiple Ruby codebases installed on my machine right now, and they all depend on different versions of Ruby.
+This is useful because I have multiple Ruby codebases installed on my machine right now, and they all depend on different versions of Ruby.

-If we have multiple versions of Ruby installed, that means there are multiple programs installed on our machine which respond to the `ruby` command in our terminal.
+If we have multiple versions of Ruby installed, that means there are multiple programs on our machine which respond to the `ruby` command in our terminal.
 Without a Ruby version manager to help us switch between versions, our OS will just pick the first of these programs that it finds.

 If we're lucky, the "first version it finds" will be the Ruby version that our program expects.
 If we're **not** lucky, it will be a version which doesn't have the methods, classes, etc. that we need (which would cause an error if our program tries to invoke those methods or classes).

-A Ruby version manager like RBENV ensures that every time we work on a Ruby project, we're using the version that this project depends on.
+A Ruby version manager like RBENV ensures that every time we work on a Ruby project, we're automatically using the version that this project depends on.

 ## So what's the difference between Bundler and RBENV?

-But wait.
 A minute ago, we said:

 > Bundler provides "a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed."

 This... sounds a lot like what I just said RBENV does.
 So what's the difference between RBENV and Bundler?
 Why do I need both?

-[Bundler is a dependency management tool.](https://web.archive.org/web/20220911152613/https://www.rubyguides.com/2018/09/ruby-gems-gemfiles-bundler/){:target="_blank" rel="noopener"}  It helps you manage the versions of the **libraries in your Ruby project** (also known as 'gems').
+[Bundler is a dependency management tool.](https://web.archive.org/web/20220911152613/https://www.rubyguides.com/2018/09/ruby-gems-gemfiles-bundler/){:target="_blank" rel="noopener"}  It helps you manage the versions of the **libraries in a given Ruby project** (also known as 'gems').
 RBENV, on the other hand, manages the versions of **Ruby on your machine**, across all your projects.
-RBENV ensures that your machine is using the version of Ruby that your project depends on, and Bundler ensures that your machine is using the right versions of the gems that your project depends on.
+RBENV ensures that your machine is using the version of Ruby that your project depends on, and Bundler ensures that your machine is using the right versions of the libraries that your project depends on.

 More info can be found [here](https://web.archive.org/web/20221210084104/https://www.honeybadger.io/blog/rbenv-rubygems-bundler-path/){:target="_blank" rel="noopener"}, in this excellent summary from Honeybadger.io.